Skip to main content

 May 1, 2024, 09:47 by Anna van der Gaag Visiting Professor, Ethics and Regulation, University of Surrey

-In this guest blog, Anna van der Gaag, reflects on our recent timetable exploring how to bring the best of safety culture initiatives and the best of regulatory processes together to do more for patient safety
+In this guest blog, Anna van der Gaag, reflects on our recent round-table exploring how to bring the best of safety culture initiatives and the best of regulatory processes together to do more for patient safety

 In March 2024, the PSA convened a roundtable discussion entitled ‘Accountability, fear and public safety’ to explore some of the recent NHS safety culture initiatives in England and their relationship with professional health regulation.
 Representatives from patient advocacy groups, NHS organisations and regulators took part.
 We began to explore how to bring the best of safety culture initiatives and the best of regulatory processes together to do more for patient safety.
 It was a wide-ranging discussion, with some predictable recurring themes.